appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>Allowed is a list of regexes which are permitted as module sources</p>
+<p>Allowed is a collection of regexes which are applied to the source of the terraform configuration.
+The configuration MUST match one or more of the regexes in order to be allowed to run.</p>

 </div>